betalantz/intro_instances_properties/script.md

 ```
 `undefined local variable 'the_name'`

-- we're running up against the limitation of the most restricted, limited scope
+- we're running up against the limitation of the most restricted, limited scope: local scope
 - let's go to the opposite extreme of the variable with the most expansive scope, global variables
 - CAVEAT: you will 99.9% NEVER use global variables in your Ruby code, reserved for the Interpreter only
 - if you don't know what that means, you shouldn't use them
 - but we'll illustrate now why not
+_004_attributes_and_instances.rb_
 ```ruby
 class Dog
     #Body of the Dog class